 Numerous recovery programs employ the 12-step model.
 These include groups for families and children of people with substance use disorders, groups for people with behavioral addictions, groups for friends of people with addictive disorders, and support groups for trauma survivors.

 The Raleigh House provides a safe space for people struggling with addiction who wish to participate in 12-step meetings.
 Our program is not based on the 12-step model, but we do offer nightly 12-step meetings and/or Dharma meetings to introduce them to clients and offer them resources for continuing support once they leave treatment.

-Dharma recovery offers a peer-led, alternative approach to addiction management that can be used as a standalone treatment, though it is often practiced as a supplement to 12-step programs.
-Dharma recovery embraces a spiritual path to rehabilitation, though a belief in a Higher Power is not required.
+Recovery Dharma offers a peer-led, alternative approach to addiction management that can be used as a standalone treatment, though it is often practiced as a supplement to 12-step programs.
+This approach embraces a spiritual path to rehabilitation, though a belief in a Higher Power is not required.